S-Stephen/IIa-gf2/README.md

 # IIA GF2

-A boilerplate directory providing an environment that can be used to develop using [wxPython](https://wxpython.org/) with [OpenGL](https://www.opengl.org/) using [Pipenv](https://github.com/pypa/pipenv) and some [Pipenv docs](https://pipenv-fork.readthedocs.io/en/latest/basics.html). [pycodestyle](http://pycodestyle.pycqa.org/en/latest/intro.html) has been included in replacement of pep8
+A boilerplate directory providing an environment that can be used to develop using [wxPython](https://wxpython.org/) with [OpenGL](https://www.opengl.org/) using [Pipenv](https://github.com/pypa/pipenv) ( [Pipenv docs](https://pipenv-fork.readthedocs.io/en/latest/basics.html) ). [pycodestyle](http://pycodestyle.pycqa.org/en/latest/intro.html) has been included in replacement of pep8

 ## Initialization

-Following the [installation](#Installation) of the environment, we need to activate the environment after which time we write and run our code:
+Following the [installation](#Installation) of the environment, before we can start our development work, we need to activate the environment:

-This is required each time we run via [docker](#via-usage-of-dockerfile), but only the initial time if running from the local [Ubuntu](ubuntu-18.04) install
+This is required each time we run via [docker](#via-usage-of-dockerfile), but only the initial time if running from the local [Ubuntu](ubuntu-18.04) install.
+Via gitpod the environemt will be activated once it has loaded.

 In the root of this repository, or in the directory we enter on docker run command